$\Lambda$CDM is alive and well: The Hubble constant

-The narrow range of values of $\Omega_M $ from Pantheon+ \cite{2022arXiv220204077B} is added as a prior and allows us to derive an accurate value of the Hubble constant:
+The narrow range of values of $\Omega_m$ from Pantheon+ \citep{2022ApJ...938..110B} is added as a prior and allows us to derive an accurate value of the Hubble constant, $H_0 = 67.4 \pm 1.34 \textrm{ km/s/Mpc}$, in good agreement with {the} value inferred from early physics within the $\Lambda$CDM model. { \cite{2020arXiv201110559R} obtained a value with a similar precision in a more general case than the $\Lambda$CDM model.} When added to the above set of Hubble constant determinations, this value does not change any of the previous conclusions, the values of $H_0=68.6 \pm 0.4$ km/s/Mpc and of the $\chi^2\sim 38$ are almost unchanged.

-which is in good agreement with those inferred from early physics and {\em relying only on low-redshift data}, holding within the $\Lambda$CDM model.
-This means that these two {\rm low-redshift} datasets are leading to a value of the Hubble constant in agreement with the ones derived from the early Universe (CMB and BAO) within a $\Lambda$CDM cosmology.
-When added to the above set of Hubble constant determinations, this value does not change any of the previous conclusions: the values of $H_0$, ($=68.6 \pm 0.4$) and of the $\chi^2$($ \sim 38$) are almost unchanged.
-Because ages are derived from the complex modelling of the star population synthesis and stellar population properties, one may be concerned by the existence of a possible bias.
-However, such a concern should also be applied to the other Hubble measurements.
-Indeed the possibility of a bias in the $H_0$ determination is seriously taken in consideration by some authors in the field \cite{2021jwst.prop.1995F}.
-For instance, \cite{2021arXiv210511461M} claims that Cepheids calibration systematics may shift down the Hubble constant by $5$km/s/Mpc, which would essentially remove the discrepancy between the SH0ES value and the early physics ones.
-It is generally argued that the various methods used to derive the Hubble constant provide evidence that the tension is real and cannot be attributed to a possible bias in a single measurement.
-Hence, a plethora of models have been proposed in order to solve this issue, see for instance the impressive compilation from \cite{2021CQGra..38o3001D}.
-A standard way to compare the merit of these models is to compute the amount by which their (best-fit) $\chi^2$ on the data improves compared to the $\Lambda$CDM model and/or examine the improvement provided in terms of the Akaike Information Criterium (AIC):
+However, because ages are derived from the complex modelling of the star population synthesis and stellar population properties, one may be concerned by the existence of a possible bias.
+Indeed, estimation of possible astrophysical uncertainties in the modelling leads to wider error bars $H_0 = 66.5 \pm 5.44 \textrm{ km/s/Mpc}$ \citep{2022LRR....25....6M}, making this determination of little weight and is therefore not used in the following.
+Such concern about possible unidentified bias should also be applied to the other Hubble measurements \citep{2021ApJ...919...16F}.
+Clearly, the necessity for new physics is required only if one is confident that there is no significant systematic error left over \citep{2022JHEAp..34...49A}.
+Indeed the possibility of a bias in the $H_0$ determination is seriously taken in consideration by some authors in the field \citep{2021ApJ...919...16F, 2021jwst.prop.1995F}.
+For instance, \cite{2022ApJ...933..212M} claims that Cepheids calibration systematics may shift down the Hubble constant by $5$ km/s/Mpc, which would essentially remove the discrepancy between the SH0ES value and the early physics ones.
+Recently, it was proposed that a different prior on dust extinction could lead to a shift in the preferred color correction for SN and thereby on the value of the Hubble constant \citep{2022MNRAS.515.2790W}. {However, i}t is {often} argued that the various methods used to derive the Hubble constant provide evidence that the tension is real and cannot be attributed to a possible bias in a single measurement.
+Hence, a plethora of models have been proposed in order to solve this issue, see for instance the impressive compilation from \cite{2021CQGra..38o3001D} although almost none are actually viable solutions to solve the Hubble tension.